matisszilard/devops-palinta/doc/elk-requironments.md

 Create different visualizations based on the logged data.

-## Step 7: Have a beer, have a kitkat! :tada:
+## Step 7: Have a :beer:, have a kitkat! :tada: